It is difficult to give a clear and exacting statement on what is bonsai. I always have this predicament when confronted by this very question.

 The process of creating a fine bonsai is complicated and involves the search for the appropriate planting material, propagation, planting and replanting, designing, pruning, training and retraining, refining, landscaping, and the culture of the tree.

-First and foremost it is an art, its horticultural aspect considered only as seconday though necessary in the dwarfing process and prolonged culture of the tree.
-In Japan where it was developed and popularized after it was introduced from China, there are living treasures of ancient masterpieces of bonsai trees which are reputedly 500 to 700 years old.
+First and foremost it is an art, its horticultural aspects considered only as seconday though necessary in the dwarfing process and prolonged culture of the tree.
+In Japan where it was developed and popularized after it was introduced from China, there are living treasures of ancient masterpieces of bonsai trees which are reputedly 500 to 700 years old or more.

 Note: The reference to China as the origin of bonsai is based on archaeological evidences.

-The art of bonsai is synonimous with antiquity.
+The art of bonsai is synonymous with antiquity.
 In ancient times it was restricted to a privileged few in China and Japan.
 It has been associated with both religion and philosophy.

 For the Buddhist monks who originally practiced the art in China during the Han dynasty (202 BC-AD 220), it was a way of establishing a link with God, creator of the universe and nature in all its forms.
 To cultivate bonsai is, to some extent, to show an understanding of the concept of creation of the world.